Additional authors include Pedro Goicochea and Tasia Baldwin.

-Since 2009, the Legacy Project at the Office of HIV/AIDS Network Coordination (HANC) has worked to address issues that influence the participation of underrepresented populations in HIV clinical research.
-The Legacy Project team consists of Russell Campbell, Brian Minalga, Pedro Goicochea, and Tasia Baldwin.
-Here are a few highlights of what the Legacy Project is up to in 2022!
+The Legacy Project at the Office of HIV/AIDS Network Coordination (HANC) has worked to address issues that influence the participation of underrepresented populations in HIV clinical research since 2009.
+The Legacy Project is led by Russell Campbell and managed by Brian Minalga, Pedro Goicochea and Tasia Baldwin.
+These are a few highlights of what the Legacy Project has been working on since the last update!

 The NIH-funded HIV/AIDS clinical trials networks are leading the way to ensure that underrepresented populations are included in their research.
 Black, Indigenous, and Latinx people.
 Youth, cisgender women, and transgender people.
-People who inject drugs and people who undergo pregnancy.
+People who inject drugs and people who become pregnant.
 Too often, these populations are excluded, neglected, or otherwise underrepresented in HIV research.
-And too often, researchers explain this underrepresentation by characterizing these populations as “hard-to-reach” and “mistrustful.”
-The HANC Legacy Project’s Representative Studies Rubric (RSR) uproots this narrative by revealing, through evidence-based methodologies, systemic and institutionalized practices within clinical research that perpetuate the exclusion of underrepresented populations.
+And too often, researchers explain this underrepresentation by characterizing these populations as “hard-to-reach” or “mistrustful,” or don’t say anything about them at all.
+The HANC Legacy Project’s Representative Studies Rubric (RSR) uproots this narrative by using evidence-based methodologies to reveal systemic and institutionalized practices within clinical research that perpetuate the exclusion of underrepresented populations.

 Created by the Legacy Project in 2021, the RSR is a tool consisting of a 12-item questionnaire designed to identify the extent to which individual study protocols include and exclude underrepresented populations.
 Led by Brian Minalga, a group of Legacy Project Working Group members performed an RSR analysis of 100% of studies that were enrolling in the ACTG, HPTN, HVTN/CoVPN, IMPAACT, and MTN in September 2021.
-This analysis identified gaps in inclusion practices that the Networks are working to address.
-Data generated by this analysis have been presented to Network leadership, who in turn nominated representatives from their respective Networks to join the HANC-facilitated RSR Working Group, with the goal of implementing the RSR as a protocol development tool to ensure that questions of inclusion and representation are considered as early as possible and throughout the protocol development process.
+This analysis identified gaps in inclusion practices that the Networks are now working to address.
+Data generated by this analysis have been presented to each Network’s leadership, who in turn have nominated representatives from their Network to join the HANC-facilitated RSR Working Group, with the goal of implementing the RSR as a protocol development tool, ensuring that questions of inclusion and representation are considered as early as possible and throughout the protocol development process.
+This includes the recommendation that protocols specify the reason(s) for exclusion of any underrepresented population(s).
 In 2022, the Legacy Project is dedicated to supporting the Networks and all their study teams in implementing the RSR as a protocol development tool.
 Legacy Project activities to support RSR implementation include:

-H=H is produced by the Legacy Project with the purpose of delivering content on HIV research education, affirming Black, Indigenous, and other People of Color (BIPOC) and sexual gender minority communities disproportionately impacted by HIV.
-H=H was launched on November 1, 2021, and six episodes have been aired:
+H=H, the podcast that centers on the human in HIV, is produced by the Legacy Project and presents content on HIV research education, affirming Black, Indigenous, and other People of Color (BIPOC) and sexual gender minority communities disproportionately impacted by HIV.
+Launched on November 1, 2021, the podcast has aired nine episodes:

 On Facebook @HANCLegacyProject